OlegSubotin/next.js-original/README.md

-# 13. Handling Errors
+# 14. Improving Accessibility

+## Implementing Accessibility Best Practices with eslint-plugin-jsx-a11y and Next.js

+## Adding Server-Side Form Validation to Your Application

-## Utilizing the `error.tsx` File to Capture Errors in Route Segments and Display a Fallback UI
+## Utilizing the React useFormState Hook for Managing Form Errors and Providing User Feedback

-## Leveraging the notFound Function and not-found File to Manage 404 Errors (for Nonexistent Resources)